A massive composite fermion from the three electron-like leptons in the bound state in the continuum: The approximate solution of Eq.

+Behavior of $W$ near this diagonal is important.
+It determines the normalization of the wave function in the BIC state of this three-particle system.
+This statement follows from Eqs. \eqref{27} and \eqref{27}.
+As shown in Fig. 3, the function $ReW$ has a central wide peak with two wings on either side with opposite sign to the main peak.The projection of the function $ImW$ also has a similar structure.
+But the peaks differ in sign from those presented in Fig. 3.
+The peaks shown in Fig. 3 have a rather complex structure in the transverse plane to the diagonal.
+This structure of $ReW$ near the center of the diagonal is presented in Fig. 4.
+This structure could be described as peak-dip-peak.
+Exactly such structure is also characteristic of the function $ImW$.

+When describing physical processes, the values of $W$ can be important in the entire domain of the function.
+However, according to \eqref{27} and \eqref{28}, the normalization of the wave function of the composite fermion in the BIC state is determined only by the behavior of the complex function on the diagonal of the square.
+The functions $ReW(x,1-x)$ and $ImW(x,1-x)$ are represented in Fig. 5.

+It can be seen that corner peaks on the ends of the diagonal do not make a significant contribution to the normalization.
+It is mainly determined by the behavior of the functions shown in Fig. 5, in the central part of the diagonal.
+The presented functions correspond to the normalized wave function in the momentum space for the compound fermion.
+According to Eq. \eqref{B9}, the same functions, $ReW(x,1-x)$ and $ImW(x,1-x)$, define the coordinate-space wave function of the fermion.
+Procedure for calculation of the coordinate-space wave function is presented in Appendix B. Figs. 6 and 7 show the real and imaginary parts of the wave function \eqref{B2}, respectively.
+Although both of these functions have similar behavior, both of them should be shown for the sake of completeness.

+The results presented in Figs. 6 and 7 correspond to the normalized wave function (see \eqref{B10}).
 Obviously, the wave function has a symmetric maximum at $r_{1}=r_{2}=0$.
-Then, the composite fermion wave function shows damped oscillations with increasing $r_{1}$ and $r_{2}$.
-One can see from Figs. 4 and 5 that the maximum value of the wave function at the origin decreases by a factor of 2.72 at the dimensionless distance $u=v=4.3$.
-Hence, we obtain the composite fermion radius:
+Then, the composite fermion wave function shows damped oscillations with increasing $u=\frac{Er_{1}}{2}$ and $u=\frac{Er_{2}}{2}$.

-For the fermion mass $E=207m$ we have $R=16$fm.
-Thus, the size of the composite fermion is 16 times greater than the unit of length on the nuclear scale.
+The usual characteristic of the wave function is its average radius.
+Its calculation was carried out according to Eq. \eqref{B11}.
+It was found that for the results presented in Figs. 6 and 7 the average dimensionless radius is